-Line 1-Ordinary Income (Loss) From Trade or Business Activities
+Line 1-Ordinary Income (Loss) From Trade or Business Activities income (loss) as instructed after applying the basis and at-risk limitations on losses.

 The amount reported on line 1 is your share of the ordinary income (loss) from trade or business activities of the corporation.
 Generally, where you report this amount on Form 1040 depends on whether the amount is from an activity that is a passive activity to you.
-If you are an individual shareholder, find your situation below and report your line 1 income (loss) as instructed after applying the basis and at-risk limitations on losses:
+If you are an individual shareholder, find your situation below and report your line 1

-$\ddot{y}1$.
-Report line 1 income (loss) from trade or business activities in which you materially participated on Schedule E (Form 1040), Part II, column (i) or (k). $\ddot{y}2$.
-Report line 1 income (loss) from trade or business activities in which you did not materially participate, as follows: ÿa.
-If income is reported on line 1, report the income on Schedule E, Part II, column (h).
+- 1. Report line 1 income (loss) from trade or business activities in which you materially participated on Schedule E (Form 1040), Part II, column (i) or (k). - 2.
+Report line 1 income (loss) from trade or business activities in which you did not materially participate, as follows: - a.
+If income is reported on line 1, report the income on Schedule E, Part II, column (h). - b.

-ÿb.
 If a loss is reported on line 1, follow the Instructions for Form 8582 to determine how much of the loss can be reported on Schedule E, Part II, column (g).